fmnoise/zakon/README.md

 (find-rule :user :delete :content) => {:line 4, :column 1, :ns "user"}
 (find-rule any :delete :content) => :zakon.core/default-rule
 ```
 `can!` and `cant!` are suitable for specifying only simple boolean result, which is enough for simple cases.
-For more complex one, `defrule` should be used.
+For more complex ones, `defrule` should be used. `defrule` supports specifying both simple values and resolvers - atoms and fns(which return true for fn?) to dispatch rule.
 In the following example atom is used to store result:
 ```clojure
 (def content-deletion-allowed (atom true))